ibm-cloud-docs/cis/dns.md

    Optional Field: TTL (default value is `Automatic`)

 ### PTR type record
-{:#ptr-type-record}
+{: #ptr-type-record}

 The PTR record option shown in the DNS Records list menu is not for adding PTR records for Reverse DNS resolution.
 The purpose is adding a PTR Record to the Forward DNS resolution for the domain.
-PTR in Forward DNS is allowed under the [DNS specification]( https://tools.ietf.org/html/rfc1035#section-3.3.12){:external}.
+PTR in Forward DNS is allowed under the [DNS specification]( https://tools.ietf.org/html/rfc1035#section-3.3.12){: external}.
-{:note}
+{: note}

 PTR records primarily prevent emails from going to spam folders.
 Because CIS doesn't support email traffic by default, you must set the PTR record to the location of your email server.
 Contact your email provider for assistance.

 ## Updating DNS records
-{:#updating-dns-records}
+{: #updating-dns-records}

 In each record row, you can click the **Edit record** option from the menu, which opens a dialog box that you can use to update the record.